-The 1st Euro-Par PhD Symposium will be held virtually in 2021 with poster presentations by students working toward a PhD in broadly defined areas related to parallel and distributed processing.
-Extended abstracts for the posters accepted for presentation at the PhD Symposium will be published as part of the Euro-Par workshops proceedings.
-The PhD Symposium program will also include a career mentoring panel devoted to students, either participating in the PhD forum or authors of conference papers.
+The 1st Euro-Par PhD Symposium will be held virtually in 2021 with presentations by students working toward a PhD in broadly defined areas related to parallel and distributed processing.
+The accepted papers for presentation at the PhD Symposium will be published as part of the Euro-Par workshops proceedings.

 25 May 2021 AoE (extended)

 30 June 2021

 Applicant students must be officially enrolled in a PhD Program at the time of submission, and each submission MUST be backed by an endorsement from the official PhD adviser(s).
 Masters students on track to enter a PhD program may apply but should meet the same standards as other applicants.
 Required submission files:

 - Title of work, author and adviser(s) names, affiliations

 - Brief description of work being done, including problem being addressed, the research methodology being used, and any preliminary results (if any)

 - Adviser Statement of Support (on institutional letterhead), including: